srele96/sk-engine/fixture/tinygltf-model/README.md

 That means I would need to handle them while I have no clue about either of the two at the moment.

+## Issue commands through command line interface to a custom renderer

+An idea is to implement client and server side.
+A client side to issue commands through a command line interface to a server side that relays events to the client that listens for events and draws in response to events.

+That situation simulates remote rendering.

 ## Decision

 I think between the two, I would go with assimp.